 “A Charlie Brown Christmas” is a Christmas movie staple for me.
-Not only do I love the gang, the catchy music, but also the adult-like conversations, advice, and contemplations.
+Not only do I love the gang and the catchy music, but also the adult-like conversations, advice, and contemplations.

 Charlie Brown feels like there is more to the holiday than the commercialization and consumerism.
 To help him, get his Christmas spirit he asked for his friend Lucy’s advice.
 She in turn encourages him to become their director for the Christmas play.
 On top of it his friend Linus and a shabby Christmas tree help him learn the true meaning of Christmas.

 For the first time in years I resonate with Charlie Browns feelings when he said “I think there must be something wrong with me, Linus.
 Christmas is coming, but I’m not happy.
 I don’t feel the way I’m supposed to feel.”

 Its only this year (2020) that I have actually didn’t feel Christmas “in the air”.
 With the pandemic, quarantines, families not able to physically meet and gather for the festivities, and everything negative that has been happening its a struggle to feel joyful and blessed.

 The weather isn’t helping either, it’s been really hot for Christmas season.
 Normally we can wear a light coat/jacket over a shirt, but the weather is not allowing it to.
 Even the plants are getting stressed with the weird weather.

 Like Charlie Brown I also found my Christmas spirit after a few reflections.